 Hearth Products Defined

-One in five homebuyers say a fireplace is a very important feature, according to a March 2007 survey conducted by the National Association of Realtors (NAR).
-That survey also found that homebuyers would be willing to pay more for a house with a fireplace.
-Not only does a fireplace make a home more attractive to perspective buyers, it can increase the house’s value by 12 percent, according to NAR.
+Homebuyers say a fireplace is a very important feature and homebuyers would be willing to pay more for a house with a fireplace according to the National Association of Realtors.
+Not only does a fireplace make a home more attractive to perspective buyers, it can increase the house’s value according to NAR.

 If you’re a builder who believes in value-added construction, fireplaces should be on the top of your list when designing and building residential and commercial projects.
 Besides adding value to your bottom line, one or more fireplace appliances added to the home or outdoor living area will differentiate you in a competitive market.
 Offering consumers a fireplace option in their home construction design plan is a win-win for you and your customers.